Secure Domain Adaptation with Multiple Sources: Proposed algorithm

+Learning $\mu_k$ and $\Sigma_k$ for each domain $k$ enables us to sample class conditionally from the GMM distributional estimates and approximate the distribution $g(\mathcal{S}_k)$ in the absence of the source dataset.

+We adapt the source-trained model by aligning the target distribution $\mathcal{T}$ and the GMM distribution in the embedding space.
+To preserve privacy, for each source domain $k$ we generate intermediate pseudo-domains $A_k$ with pseudo-samples $\{\bm{z}^a_{k,1}, \ldots, \bm{z}^a_{k, n^a_k} \}$ by drawing random samples from the estimated GMM distribution.
+The pseudo-domain is used as an approximation of the corresponding source embeddings.
+To align the two distribution, a suitable distance metric $D(\cdot, \cdot)$ needs to be used.
+We rely on the SWD due to its mentioned appealing properties.
+The SWD acts as an estimate for the Wasserstein Distance (WD) between two distributions (\cite{rabin2011wasserstein}), by aggregating the tractable $1-$dimensional WD over $L$ projections onto the unit hypersphere.
+In the context of our algorithm, the SWD discrepancy measure becomes:

+where $\phi_l$ is a projection direction, and $i_l,j_l$ are indices corresponding to the sorted projections.
+While the source and target domains share the same label space $\mathcal{Y}$ they do not necessarily share the same distribution of labels.
+Since the prior probabilities on classes are not known in the target domain, minimizing the SWD at the batch level may lead to incorrectly clustering samples from different classes together, depending on the discrepancy between the label distributions.
+To address this challenge, we take advantage of the conditional entropy loss (\cite{grandvalet2004semi}) as a regularization term based on information maximization.
+The conditional entropy acts as a soft clustering objective that ensures aligning target samples to the wrong class via SWD will be penalized.
+We follow the approximation presented in Eq.
+6 in \cite{grandvalet2004semi}:

+To guarantee this added loss term influences the latent representations produced by the feature extractor, the classifier is frozen during model adaptation.
+Our final combined adaptation loss is descrbied as:

-In the above equation, $L$ represent the number of projections, $i_l \leq n^t$ and $j_l \leq n^a_k$ are two random indices corresponding to target and intermediate domain samples, and $\gamma_l \in \mathbb{S}^{d_h}$ are vectors randomly drawn from the $d_h$ dimensional sphere.
-Once domain-specific adaptation is accomplished, target predictions are obtained by combining probabilistic predictions returned by each of the $n$ models.
-The mixing weights are chosen as a vector $w = (w_1 \dots w_n)$ with $w_i > 0$ and $\sum_{i} w_i = 1$.
-The choice of $w$ is important, as assigning too much weight to a model which adapts poorly will harm target generalization.
-Our solution is to construct $w_k$ inversely proportional to the sum of Wasserstein distance between the source embeddings and the latent GMM samples plus the Wasserstein distance between these samples and the target embeddings.
-The intuition for this choice is described in detail in Section \ref{theoretical}.
+for a regularizer $\gamma$.
+Once the source-specific adaptation is completed across all domains, the final model predictions on the target domain are obtained by combining probabilistic predictions returned by each of the $n$ domain-specific models.
+The mixing weights are chosen as a convex vector $\bm{w} = (w_1 \dots w_n)$, i.e., $w_i > 0$ and $\sum_{i} w_i = 1$, with final predictions taking the form $\sum_{i=1}^k w_i f_{\theta_i}$.
+The choice of $w$ is critical, as assigning large weights to a model which does not generalize well will harm inference power.
+We utilize the source model \textit{prediction confidence} on the target domain as a proxy for generalization performance.
+We have provided empirical evidence for this choice in Section \ref{section:experiments}.
+We thus set a confidence threshold $\lambda$ and assign $w_k$:

-We note the only information transfer in our framework is communicating between each source and the target the latent means and covariances characterizing the GMMs, plus the model weights which provide a warm start for adaptation.
-Throughout the training and adaptation process, data samples are never transferred between domains, making our approach a natural choice for scenarios where data is distributed across private stores.
+where $\tilde{f}(\cdot)$ denotes the model ouput just prior to the final SoftMax layer which correspond to a probability.